ottigeda/gexperts/branches/formatter/trunk/!Readme.txt

 If I haven't made a mistake, this script should then compile a GExpertsXxx.dll to the folder regularexpert or editorexpert respectively.
-(Of course you need Delphi to be installed for this to work.)

-To build the two GExpert versions for a specific Delphi version, you can just call __build.cmd in the root of the source tree followed by a Delphi version:
+To build both GExperts versions for a specific Delphi version, you can just call __build.cmd in the root of the source tree followed by a Delphi version:

     6